Kingdom of Croatia (925–1102)

 The state was ruled mostly by the Trpimirović dynasty until 1091.
 At that point the realm experienced a succession crisis and after a decade of conflicts for the throne and the aftermath of the Battle of Gvozd Mountain, the crown passed to the Árpád dynasty with the coronation of King Coloman of Hungary as "King of Croatia and Dalmatia" in Biograd in 1102, uniting the two kingdoms under one crown.

 The precise terms of the relationship between the two realms became a matter of dispute in the 19th century.
 The nature of the relationship varied through time, with Croatia retaining a large degree of internal autonomy overall, while the real power rested in the hands of the local nobility.
 Modern Croatian and Hungarian historiographies mostly view the relations between the Kingdom of Croatia and the Kingdom of Hungary from 1102 as a form of unequal personal union of two internally autonomous kingdoms united by a common Hungarian king.

 Name

 The first official name of the country was "Kingdom of the Croats" (Regnum Croatorum; Kraljevstvo Hrvata), but over the course of time the name "Kingdom of Croatia" (Regnum Croatiae; Kraljevina Hrvatska) prevailed.
-From 1060, when Peter Krešimir IV gained control over the coastal cities of the Theme of Dalmatia, formerly under the Byzantine Empire, the official and diplomatic name of the kingdom was "Kingdom of Croatia and Dalmatia" (Regnum Croatiae et Dalmatiae; Kraljevina Hrvatska i Dalmacija).
-This form of the name lasted until the death of King Stephen II in 1091.
+Although already Tomislav, King of Croatia in 925 "ruled in the province of the Croats and in the Dalmatian regions" (in provincia Croatorum et Dalmatiarum finibus), only from 1060 when king Peter Krešimir IV gained control over the Dalmatian city-states of the Theme of Dalmatia, formerly under the Byzantine Empire, the official and diplomatic name of the kingdom became "Kingdom of Croatia and Dalmatia" (Regnum Croatiae et Dalmatiae; Kraljevina Hrvatska i Dalmacija), with which title of "Rex Chroatie atque Dalmatie" was crowned Demetrius Zvonimir in 1075/1076.
+Another often Hungarian synonym, as used by Ladislaus I of Hungary in his 1091 diplomatic letter, was Sclavoniam iam fere totam (acquisivi) ("Whole of S(c)lavonia").
+In other European documents Sclavonia was also a common synonym for Croatia and Dalmatia.